mate-academy/jv-fruit-shop/README.md

 The current input file is sent to the program in CSV format (it is recommended to use standard libraries for parsing).

 Your tasks are:
-- read data from csv file
+- read data from db file
 - process these data
 - generate a report based on processed data
-- write report to new csv file
+- write report to new db file

 There are four activities at the store:
 ```text